-To address this disparity, and to tackle other issues in maternity care and birth outcomes among Medicaid-eligible women, our state partners at Community Care of North Carolina (CCNC) have tasked member networks with providing care-management services to pregnant Medicaid recipients through what’s known as a Pregnancy Medical Home (PMH).
-Built around the medical home model of patient-centered, consolidated, cost-effective care that’s central to CCNC, the PMH is primarily focused on preterm-birth prevention.
+To address this disparity, and to tackle other issues in maternity care and birth outcomes among Medicaid-eligible women, Access East provides care-management services to pregnant Medicaid recipients through what’s known as a Pregnancy Medical Home (PMH).
+Built around the medical home model of patient-centered, consolidated, cost-effective care, the PMH is primarily focused on preterm-birth prevention.

-Administered through CCNC’s 14 member networks, the PMH program was created in 2011 in collaboration with the N.C.
-Division of Medical Assistance (DMA) and other community stakeholders, including Medicaid providers, local health departments, and the state Division of Public Health (DPH).
-The program now includes the majority of our state’s maternity-care providers – more than 350 practices and some 1,600 individual providers.
+The PMH program was created in collaboration with the N.C.
+Division of Health Benefits (DHB) and other community stakeholders, including Medicaid providers, local health departments, and the state Division of Public Health (DPH).
+The program now includes the majority of our state’s North Carolina’s maternity-care providers – more than 350 practices and some 1,600 individual providers.

 Benefits to Participating Practices

 - Financial incentives from Medicaid for risk-screening and postpartum-visit completion

 - Ongoing collaboration with an Access East care-manager

 - Clinical guidance materials and resources

 In turn, practices agree to work toward a set of quality-improvement goals, a small sample of which includes: